-The Nuevo is designed as a two or four berth model offering a large double bed, and the option of single beds formed by utilising the cab seats.
+The Broadway is designed as a two or fourberth model offering options of single bed(s) or a large transverse double bed.

 Cab Seats

 Both the reclining cab seats have full forward and rearward movement by releasing the catch on the front of the seat and sliding it to the required position.
 Both front seats have a swivel mechanism fitted as standard.